tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 - how can you get a suggestion past these hellhounds
   - the salami tactic: do not put your suggestion forward all in one go but serve it in small easily digestible slices Instead
-    - This portioning method has two advantages first the fear of a huge task or bold idea is reduced second a measured presentation allows the other participants to explore the idea themselves and think it through further and above all this tactic does not allow the other participants to recognize your overarching intention this makes it harder to fight against it
+    - This portioning method has two advantages first the fear of a huge task or bold idea is reduced, second a measured presentation allows the other participants to explore the idea themselves and think it through further and above all this tactic does not allow the other participants to recognize your overarching intention.
+This makes it harder to fight against it
     - if there are ideological riffs, it is better to take small isolated steps than concentrate on the matter at hand not on the intended outcome
-    - and what do you do if someone tries to Salama, you simply ask is that everything keep on asking until everything is on the table only then start negotiating
+    - and what do you do if someone tries to Salama
+      - you simply ask "is that everything"
+      - keep on asking until everything is on the table only then start negotiating

 ## five theory of rhetoric how to make a good speech in his definitive work rhetoric